Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 How We Price Land in Hernando County

-We do not price Hernando County land like generic Florida inventory.
+We don't price Hernando County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Hernando County currently averages $10,000–$25,000 per acre, placing it in the medium pricing tier among Florida's 67 counties.

 Access, frontage, and easements